nvnnhatuetk67/DinoGame/README.md

 Press up to Jump.

-# How to play DinoRunning
+# How to play DinoGame
 To play DinoRunning, you need to follow the steps below:

 1. Download the source code from the game's repository and Extract to file.